How we inspect fire and rescue services

 As part of each inspection cycle, we publish an assessment on the performance of every service.
-This report will include graded judgments.
-We split each inspection cycle into three tranches.
-At the end of each tranche we usually publish a summary report of the themes found.
+This report will include graded judgments for each of the 11 questions.

 Our inspections give a rounded assessment of every FRS, including an assessment of:

 - the operational service provided to the public (including prevention, protection and response);

 - the efficiency of the service (how well it provides value for money, allocates resources to match risk, and collaborates with other emergency services); and

 - how well the service looks after its people (how well it promotes its values and culture, trains its staff and ensures they have the necessary skills, ensures fairness and diversity for the workforce and develops leadership and service capability).

 The principal questions, which the FRS inspection programme is designed to answer are set out below, along with the corresponding inspection focus.

 |How effective is the fire and rescue service at keeping people safe and secure from fire and other risks?||How well the fire and rescue service understands its current and future risks, works to prevent fires and other risks, protects the public through the regulation of fire safety, and responds to fires and other emergencies, including major and multi-agency incidents.|